potassco/benchmark-tool/docs/getting_started/bgen/runscript.md

 Folder elements define a *path* to a folder containing instances.
 The folder is recursively searched.
 If there are several folders with instances, the folder where the instances are located is taken as a "domain" and there will be an additional separation of the results using these "domains".
 If there are folders that should not be included in the benchmark instances, the *ignore* element can be used to define a *prefix* which will be ignored.

-Instance files in the form `<group>.<identifier>.<extension>` with the same 'group' located in the same folder are grouped together.
-For example, if there where files `inst1.1.lp` and `inst1.2.lp` in the same folder, they would be grouped together to 'inst1' and the corresponding job would reference both files using `{run.file}` in the template.
+Instance files in the form `<instance>.<extension>` with the same 'instance' located in the same folder are grouped together.
+For example, if there where files `inst1.1.lp` and `inst1.2.lp` in the same folder, they would be grouped together to 'inst1' and the corresponding job would reference both files using `{run.files}` in the template.

 It is also possible to specify any amount of encodings which should be called together with all instances in this folder by using the *encoding* element.
 Setting-depended encodings can be added by using the optional *enctag* attribute.
 A more detailed explanation with examples for encoding support can be found [here](../../reference/encoding_support.md).